Can Dogs Eat Vegetables? – Itsaboutdog

 Important Considerations:

-• Moderation: Vegetables shouldn’t replace regular dog food.
+• Moderation: Vegetables should not replace regular dog food.
 Use them as occasional treats or healthy additions to a balanced diet.

-• Preparation: Always cook vegetables or serve them raw but chopped to prevent choking hazards.
+• Preparation: Always cook or serve vegetables raw but chopped to prevent choking hazards.
 Avoid excess oil, butter, or seasonings.

 • Toxicity: Certain vegetables like kale, onions, and unripe tomatoes can be dangerous for dogs.